robstave/angular2-training/session-five/page1.md

 # Http

-Now that we have done the nickle tour of observables and RxJS, lets dive into an HTTP example.
+Now that we have done the nickle tour of observables and RxJS, lets dive into TWO HTTP examples.

+The first is a simple page that gets data from a remote server and the second is a look ahead text box.

+## Http module in NG2

 The [Http](https://angular.io/docs/ts/latest/guide/server-communication.html) code in angular is split out to a separate module and needs to be imported into your application.
 It is no longer a part of the core.
 All projects generated with angular-cli however still include it, so there is nothing particularly special we need to add here.